jeanfortheweb/apitizer/packages/apitizer/docs/builders.md

 A chainable builder utility which allows to generate a rest api request by using semantic method chaining.
 The API is completely written in a pure functional fashion, always producing immutable results.

+    The endpoint builder can be used to create the actual request configurations, but also as a standalone to for generating restful api urls in a semantic way.

 ### Basic Usage

 Creating and using an `endpoint` is rather simple: